-Bungalow in Sydney
+Bungalow in Sydney22 photos

 The renovation project of a classic bungalow from the 1930s located in a residential area in northern Sydney, Australia, carried out by the Architect Prineas studio, included partial re-planning of the existing house and construction of a new extension.